AksharP5/FindFakeFriends/README.md

 - Who follows you but you don't follow back
 - Your true mutuals

-All analysis is done **entirely in your browser**—your data never leaves your device.
+All analysis is done **entirely in your browser**, your data never leaves your device.

 ---